mehaksingla2005/Eventify/README.md

 ## Getting Started
 To set up the project on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/Amit8127/Book-My-Show.git`
+1. Clone the repository: `git clone https://github.com/mehaksingla2005/Eventify`
-2. Navigate to the project directory: `cd book-my-show`
+2. Navigate to the project directory: `cd Eventify`
 3. Configure the database settings in `application.properties` file.
 4. Build the project using Maven: `mvn clean install`
 5. Run the application: `mvn spring-boot:run`